 7. Roles, Responsibilities, Policy Development and Programmes

-Embed the Safe System approach in processes, procedures, policies, guidelines and tools that are applied to new works, maintenance, operations and retrofitting of the existing network.
+- Embed in the Safe System approach are processes, procedures, policies, guidelines and tools that are applied to new works, maintenance, operations and retrofitting of the existing network.

 - Formalise how the Safe System objectives are considered during project development for safety, traffic management and asset management purposes, as well as operational and cost efficiency.

 - Formalise the manner in which a road authority applies its policies to its operations, to include measures of performance against those policies and expected outcomes. (e.g. a network safety management system).

 - Acquire or refine legislative powers that provide road authorities, in consultation with the local authority and community, the ability to impose restrictions on access to/from new or existing developments, where these are deemed to be unsafe.